Spin Constraints on 4U 1630-47 via combined Continuum Fitting and Reflection methods: a comparative study using Frequentist and Bayesian statistics: Observation and data reduction

 \subsection{\textit{NICER}}

 The \texttt{nicerl2} task is first applied to process the \textit{NICER} data using the CALDB v20221001.
-Then we use \texttt{nicerl3-spect} tool to extract source spectra.
-The default background model is used to generate background files.
-The spectra are rebinned according to the optimal binning scheme \citep{kaastra2016optimal}, in addition to having a minimum of 30 counts per energy bin.
+Then we use the \texttt{nicerl3-spect} tool to extract source spectra.
+The standard default value used in the CALDB systematic error vector for \texttt{nicerl3-spect} is 1.0\%.
+The default background model \texttt{SCORPEON} is used to generate the background spectral file.
+The spectra are re-binned according to the optimal binning scheme \citep{kaastra2016optimal}, and each energy bin contains at least 30 counts.
+We have also tested an alternative model \texttt{3C50}, introduced a small fractional systematic uncertainty of 2\% to the spectra, and found that it has no impact on the black hole spin and disk inclination angle measurements.